 - Much more, but I feel like you’re getting the point…

-There’s no such thing as a free lunch.
 In other words, free hosting is not for you want these things:

 - A fast website

-- Good customer service.
+- Great, helpful customer service.

 - Full control over how your blog looks without paying extra

 - The ability to get a large audience to your website